Shabazz Muhammad: Grand Rapids Gold (2021)

-In November 2021, Muhammad signed with the Meralco Bolts of the Philippine Basketball Association.
+In November 2021, Muhammad signed with the Meralco Bolts of the Philippine Basketball Association (PBA).
 However, he canceled his trip to the Philippines because of a 'family emergency'.

 On December 19, 2021, Muhammad signed with the Grand Rapids Gold of the NBA G League.
 However, he was waived on December 22.

 San Miguel Beermen (2022)

-In February 2022, Muhammad joined the San Miguel Beermen of the Philippine Basketball Association (PBA) for the 2021 PBA Governors' Cup as a replacement for Orlando Johnson.
+In February 2022, Muhammad joined the San Miguel Beermen of the PBA for the 2021 PBA Governors' Cup as a replacement for Orlando Johnson.
 On March 5, 2022, Muhammad recorded 57 points and 19 rebounds as he helped the Beermen come back from 26 points down in a 115–110 win against the Meralco Bolts.

-Beirut Club (2023–present)
+Beirut Club (2023)

 On February 25, 2023, Muhammad signed with Beirut Club of the Lebanese Basketball League (LBL).

+Guangdong Southern Tigers (2023)

+On April 5, 2023, Muhammad signed with the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).

+Stockton Kings (2024)

+On January 15, 2024, Muhammad joined the Stockton Kings of the NBA G League, but was waived on February 3.
+Two days later, he was reacquired by the Kings.

+Trotamundos de Carabobo (2024)

+On July 21, 2024, Muhammad signed with Trotamundos de Carabobo of the Superliga Profesional de Baloncesto.

+Magnolia Chicken Timplados Hotshots (2024)

+On September 6, 2024, Muhammad returns to the Philippines as he signed with the Magnolia Chicken Timplados Hotshots of the PBA to replace Glenn Robinson III as the team's import for the 2024 PBA Governors' Cup.

+Sagesse SC (2024–present)

+On December 22, 2024, Muhammad signed with the Sagesse SC of the Lebanese Basketball League.